jeremyfromearth/pixelspace/README.md

 > Tested in Chrome, Firefox & Safari

-A Spectrum app is comprised of an instance of the `Player` class and an instance of a `Renderer` sub-class.
+A Spectrum app is comprised of an instance of the `Player` class and an instance of a `Renderer` subclass.
 The `Player` is responsible for managing the playback of the renderer.
 It does so through the two methods that a `Renderer` subclass should override: `step()` and `render()`
 <br/>
 <br/>
 Example of a `Renderer` subclass: